 The Analogy of Marriage, 7:1-6

-"Law" almost always refers to the written Law of Moses, but sometimes is used to mean laws enacted by Jewish authorities (e.g., John 8:17; 18:31; Acts 18:15).
+In the apostolic narratives "nomos" almost always refers to the written Torah of Moses, but sometimes is used to mean laws enacted by Jewish authorities (e.g., John 8:17; 18:31; Acts 18:15).
 However, two other applications were made by Yeshua and Paul, indicating a common practice.
 The first is nomos (Torah) as a universal principle derived from Scripture.
 Yeshua spoke of the "weightier provisions of the law: justice and mercy and faithfulness (Matt 23:23) and said that the two greatest commandments summed up the entire Torah (Matt 22:36-40).
 In this letter Paul writes about the "law of faith," the "law of my mind," the "law of sin," the "law of the Spirit" and the "law of righteousness."

-that the law has jurisdiction: Grk. kurieuō, to be lord over, to rule (Rienecker). over a person as long: Grk. chronos, a span or period of time.
+that the law has jurisdiction: Grk. kurieuō, pres., to be lord over, to rule (Rienecker). over a person as long: Grk. chronos, a span or period of time.
 In secular Greek chronos denotes a space of time whose duration is not as a rule precisely determined.
 In the LXX chronos most often renders yōm, "day" (DNTT 3:841).
 In its first usage in the Tanakh yōm is a specific division of time denoting the daytime portion of a 24-hour day (Gen 1:5) or a complete solar/lunar cycle of 24 hours (Ex 2:13).
-The Hebrews did not conceive of time in the abstract, but used yom overwhelmingly in the sense of ordinary measurable time, which is qualified here by the following verb. as he lives: for the Jew and proselyte there was no means to stop being under the lordship of the God's Law.
+The Hebrews did not conceive of time in the abstract, but used yom overwhelmingly in the sense of ordinary measurable time, which is qualified here by the following verb. as he lives: Grk. zaō, pres., be in the state of being physically alive; living.
+For the Jew and proselyte there was no means to stop being under the lordship of the God's commandments.
 The covenant between God and Israel is binding on both parties and includes severe penalties for violation of the its rules.

 is bound: Grk. deō, to bind or tie, and figuratively refers to binding by law or duty.
 The perfect tense of the verb indicates that she remains bound from its beginning point. " by law: see note on verse 1; used here primarily in the sense of the commandments God gave to define and regulate marriage beginning with Genesis 2:24; 3:16.
 (See my article Marriage by Design, which sets forth the creation design for marriage.).
 "Law" secondarily alludes to Rabbinic Law, which set down many rules for marriage.
 In the biblical and rabbinic world, marriage was a legal contract which contained binding conditions (Shulam).
 The foundation of the Jewish concept of marriage relations between husband and wife were part of the terms of the covenant between God and Israel (Prov 2:17; Mal 2:14).